The extent to which intelligent automation benefits our organizations can't be overstated.

 That's no surprise, considering the staggering examples of digital disruption that are already impacting our society:

 - Spotify and Netflix have famously disrupted the traditional broadcasting industry.

-- Airbnb has revolutionized the way many of us plan trips and arrange lodging, disrupting the hospitality industry in the process.
+- Airbnb and Vrbo have revolutionized the way many of us plan trips and arrange lodging, disrupting the hospitality industry in the process.

-New and intelligent technology are being released at a dizzying rate.
-Also, over half of all organizations today are living on the edge of serious business disruption.
+New and intelligent technology is being released at a dizzying rate.
+It makes sense that over half of all organizations today are living on the edge of serious business disruption.

-In this article, I highlight 5 disruptive technology examples today.
+In this article, I highlight 5 disruptive technology examples in intelligent automation.

 You will also see a sample of top vendors our research team has selected based on functionality and market readiness.

 For many of us, the concept of automation conjures up images of nuts, bolts, gears, and large machines working diligently on assembly lines.